BunmiFash/alx-system_engineering-devops/0x02-shell_redirections/README.md

 9. This script duplicates the last line of a file
 10. This script deletes all files with .js extensions as well as their subfolders
 11. This scripts counts the number of diectories in a directory
+12. This script sorts and displays the files within a directory